-As the ions push their way toward the cathode, they collide with ordinary atoms or molecules of gas that are in their way.
-Some of the ions hit the cathode directly, while others hit the gas atoms/molecules and push those into the cathode instead.
-Like tiny atomic bullets fired at a wall, the small gas atoms/molecules and ions chip bigger metal atoms out of the cathode so they're ejected into the main part of the tube—a process known as sputtering.
-These sputtered atoms then collide with electrons fired from the cathode, absorb energy to become "excited" and unstable, and then lose their energy again by giving off photons of light and making the glow we can see.
+Some of the positive ions hit the cathode directly, while others hit the gas atoms and push those into the cathode instead.
+Like tiny atomic bullets fired at a wall, these small gas atoms and ions chip bigger metal atoms out of the cathode so they're ejected into the main part of the tube—a process known as sputtering.
+These sputtered atoms then undergo collisions of their own in the plasma, absorbing energy to become "excited" and unstable, then losing their energy again by giving off photons of light and contributing to the overall glow we can see.

 Let's quickly summarize all that with a diagram:

-- Gas atoms/molecules in the tube are at low-pressure.
-When a high enough voltage ("ionization potential") is applied between the anode and cathode, the atoms/molecules split into ions and electrons.
+- Gas atoms in the tube are at low-pressure.
+When a high enough voltage ("ionization potential") is applied between the anode and cathode, the atoms split into a plasma of ions and electrons.

-- The negatively charged electrons are attracted toward the positively charged anode.
+- These ejected, negatively charged electrons (known as secondary electrons) are attracted toward the positively charged anode.

-- Near the cathode, ions push gas atoms/molecules into the cathode itself.
+- Near the cathode, ions push gas atoms into the cathode itself.

 - Metal atoms are ejected ("sputtered") from the surface of the cathode.

-- Electrons also leave the cathode by emission and are pulled toward the positively charged anode.
+- Electrons leaving the cathode are pulled toward the positively charged anode.
 Close to the cathode, there are more electrons than ions but the electrons have relatively low speed and energy.
-Collisions between electrons and sputtered atoms don't excite the atoms enough to produce light, so this area is dark (the Aston dark space).
+Collisions between electrons and atoms or ions don't excite them enough to produce light, so this area is dark (the Aston dark space).

 - At a certain distance from the cathode, electrons have picked up more speed and energy.
-When they collide with sputtered atoms here, the atoms produce photons of visible light—giving that familiar glow just beyond the cathode.
+When they collide with atoms or ions here, they produce photons of visible light—giving that familiar glow just beyond the cathode.